CLASSIC FROM THE ARCHIVES. ORIGINALLY POSTED IN AUGUST 2013 ............................

-Jeff Billinger was one of the earliest adopters of the Working Smarter Training Challenge.
-As the Charlotte, NC, branch manager for OneSource Landscape & Golf Services Inc., an ABM Company, Billinger can point to several process improvements that have had a positive impact on his bottom line.
+Jeff Billinger is a branch manager for OneSource Landscape & Golf Services Inc., an ABM Company.
+He points to several process improvements that have had a positive impact on his lawn maintenance operation's bottom line.
 One of the biggest is the switch to a four-day workweek.

 Here's how it adds up: Let's say a crew burns two gallons of gas per day driving to and from the shop.
 By not working a fifth day, two gallons of gas are saved each week.
 Two gallons times 50 weeks is 100 gallons, and 100 gallons times $3.60 per gallon is $360.
 If you have six maintenance crews, that's $2,160 you're saving on fuel—just by not having to drive to and from the shop one day a week.

 Non-billable time.
 A second area where you'll see savings is in non-billable downtime.
 "I'm talking about the time spent mobilizing crews in the morning and then demobilizing at night," Billinger says.

 Even if you're very efficient and have these times down to 15 minutes per day, they add up to 75 minutes per man per week.
 By eliminating the fifth working day, you shave that down to 60 minutes.
 "That's a savings of 8.5 to 13 hours per year per man, depending on how many weeks your crews are working," Billinger points out.
 If your average employee makes $10 an hour and works 50 weeks per year, it could add up to $125 per year.
 If you have 20 employees, that's $2,500 right to your bottom line.

 If you're like the average contractor whose morning and evening yard times are more in the ballpark of 30 minutes, the savings are even greater.
 Using the same inputs of 20 employees at $10 per hour working 50 weeks in a year, you could put $5,000 to your bottom line by eliminating a fifth working day.